spotinst/help/src/docs/ocean/features/max-scale-down-vng-gke-ui.md

 * When you create a Virtual Node Group, `maxScaleDownPercentage` is turned off by default.
 * `maxScaleDownPercentage` is mutually exclusive.
 You cannot apply it simultaneously at both the cluster and Virtual Node Group levels.

+## Set Set Max Scale Down Percentage for a Cluster

+To set the max scale-down percentage for a cluster:

+1. click **Ocean > Cloud Clusters**in the left main menu.
+2. Select a cluster from the list of clusters.
+3. From the Actions drop-down menu on the top-right of the screen, click **Customize Scaling**.

+By default, the max scale-down percentage is turned on.
+Accept or change the default 10 % value, and save your changes.